giantswarm/docs/src/content/app-platform/app-bundle/index.md

 The solitary app installation process has been already well depicted in the [App Platform Overview]({{< relref "/app-platform/overview#what-makes-up-the-app-platform" >}}).
 The bundle installation process is very similar, except it involves one extra layer, and hence extra controllers.
 This layer be the Management Cluster's App and   Chart Operators.
 It shouldn't come as a surprise that Management Clusters, same as the Workload Clusters, run their own App and Chart Operators that let the Giantswarm staff to install the applications.
-Now these controllers can also be laveraged for installing the App Bundles.
+Now these controllers can also be laveraged for installing the app bundles.

 The figure below depicts the process briefly.
 Note however, some parts present in the [App Platform Overview]({{< relref "/app-platform/overview" >}}) figure, like pulling the tarball archive, have been omitted for brevity.